uratol/Home-on-Rails/README.md

        Uart
 	...

-Each object in the project is an instance of a class with a extended driver module.
+Each object in the project is an instance of a class with an extended driver module.
 In addition, objects form their own hierarchy - each of them has the property **parent**.
-Except **parent** objects also have the next properties:
+Except for **parent** objects also have the next properties:

-    name : for address in program code caption : for display on UI
+    name : for address in a program code caption : for display on UI
-    driver : protocol for interaction with physical objects class : what is the object (Room, switch, sensor, etc.) value : (float) current object value
+    driver : a protocol for interaction with physical objects class : what is the object (Room, switch, sensor, etc.) value : (float) current object value
     behavior_script : program code that extends the functionality of an object